Dunkettle railway station

 Dunkettle railway station was a railway station to the east of Cork City in Ireland.
-Originally part of the Cork and Youghal Railway, it opened on 10 November 1859 and was closed in 1966.
+Originally part of the Cork and Youghal Railway, it opened on 10 November 1859 and was closed on 7 February 1966.

+In May 1911, an assistant platelayer was struck by a train travelling from Cork to Queenstown (Cobh).
+He was transported to hospital in Cork City but died shortly afterwards.

-In the early 21st century, it was proposed to reopen a station at Dunkettle on the Cobh line of the Cork Suburban Rail project.
+In the early 21st century, it was proposed to reopen a station at Dunkettle on the Cobh line of the Cork Suburban Rail network.
 These plans were refused planning permission in 2009.
+As of mid-2024, an updated strategic transport plan (including a possible station at Dunkettle) was reportedly projected for planning submission "by the end of [2025]".